Excess suds in Front Loaders

 Correct machine loading for the main wash is important because the surface area influences the amount of friction that occurs.
 Sufficient surface area and friction, along with detergent, heat and water remove soiling.

-Loading does not matter for pre wash and it is normal to see more suds during pre wash.
+Remember: loading does not matter for prewash and it is normal to see more suds during prewash.

 Underloading

 Inadequate loading will cause excess suds.
-There isn’t enough laundry to provide sufficient friction to remove soiling and stains.
+There isn’t enough laundry to provide sufficient friction to remove soiling.
 As the cycle continues, the laundry in the machine will further compress, and suds will further increase with agitation over time.
 Excess suds cushion and prevent friction, which further prevents the removal of soiling.

 This video is an example of underloading in a front loader washing machine, and what level of suds is excessive.